zqh7y/Metz/README.md

-# Metz - Project About Meetings
+# Metz - Project About Meetings / Stopped Active For 1 Month.

 Making a comeback from a 5 failures apps about this idea while this 2 years of experience all started from GetTogetherGo app which havent even published then,